Skip to content

 Accounting

 Since the curriculum is research heavy, accountants who earn this degree are generally interested in conducting research or working as college or university professors.
-In addition, a PhD in accounting is for people who want to demonstrate their expertise and open consulting or financial management businesses.

 Quality Examples of Programs